confluentinc/schema-registry/docs/multidc.rst

 ^^^^^^^^^^^^^^^^^^

 ``kafkastore.connection.url``
 kafkastore.connection.url should be identical across all schema registry nodes.
-By sharing this setting, all Schema Registry instances will point to the same ZooKeeper cluster.
+By sharing this setting, all Schema Registry instances will point to the same |zk| cluster.

 ``schema.registry.zk.namespace``
-Namespace under which schema registry related metadata is stored in Zookeeper.
+Namespace under which schema registry related metadata is stored in |zk|.
 This setting should be identical across all nodes in the same schema registry.

 ``master.eligibility``
 A schema registry server with ``master.eligibility`` set to false is guaranteed to remain a slave during any master election.
 Schema Registry instances in a "slave" data center should have this set to false, and Schema Registry instances local to the shared Kafka cluster should have this set to true.